-You’ve probably heard a term disk image, or ISO image file before.
+You’ve probably heard the term disk image or ISO image file before.
 These types of files gained a lot of popularity due to their simplicity, so today we’re going to explain to you what are image files and how to use them on Windows 10.

 What is disk image file and how does it work?

 A disk image is a type of file that is an exact copy of a certain disk.
 For example, a disk image is usually a copy of a certain optical media, but you can also create a disk image from your hard drive or from a USB flash drive.